PennyRaized/supabase-sidecar-embedding-engine/README.md

-# The $0 Scaling Architecture: A Zero-Cost Embedding Engine on Supabase
+# The Low-Cost, High-Endurance Architecture: A Cost-Efficient Embedding Engine on Supabase

-*I had a production problem: 100,000 documents to embed and a cloud budget of $0.
+*I had a production problem: 400,000 documents to embed and a cloud budget of $0.
 The standard playbook said 'impossible.'
 This repo contains the playbook I wrote instead.*

-**How we processed 100,000+ document embeddings without renting a single server, using a "database-as-orchestrator" pattern with sidecar architecture.**
+**How we processed 400,000+ document embeddings without renting a single server, using a "database-as-orchestrator" pattern with sidecar architecture.**

+### What This Project Is (and Isn't)

+✅ **This IS:** A robust, Supabase-native embedding pipeline demonstrating the sidecar pattern and a Postgres-as-orchestrator approach with queuing, scheduling, and autonomous re-embedding.

+❌ **This IS NOT:** A full RAG framework, a data chunking library, or a vendor-agnostic infrastructure solution.

 ## 🎯 The Problem

 Processing embeddings for large document corpora is a common challenge in AI applications, but traditional solutions require expensive, dedicated infrastructure like Celery workers, Redis queues, and Kubernetes—plus OpenAI API costs—often totaling $650+/month.

-Building an AI-powered startup search system, I had a classic startup problem: a mountain of data (100K company profiles) and a molehill of a budget ($0 for new infrastructure).
+Building an AI-powered startup search system, I had a classic startup problem: a mountain of data (400K company profiles) and a molehill of a budget ($0 for new infrastructure).
 The standard playbook for AI embedding would have cost $650+/month (infrastructure + OpenAI API fees).
 That wasn't an option.
 So, I threw out the playbook and used the database itself as the engine.

 **The Challenge**: Not just generating embeddings, but doing it in a way that:
 - Scales efficiently without additional costs